Boogie-Programming/boogiehasfun-website/readme.md

 this contains the source for [this website](https://boogiehasfun.netlify.app/) <br>
 the website uses netlify for hosting. <br>
 see [the original source code](https://github.com/BoogieHasFun/github-boogiehasfun) for the other links that this is hosted on. <br>
-<strong><i> be warned that the original website and source code is not updated much because i have to manually update it. with netlify, it updates automatically. </i></strong>
+<strong><i> be warned that the original website and source code is not updated much because i have to manually update it. with netlify, it updates automatically. this repo is going to use github-pages instead.  </i></strong>

 :D